CBEP-SoCB-Details/FOCB_Nutrients/Analysis/FOCB_DIN_Analysis.md

 ```

 <img src="FOCB_DIN_Analysis_files/figure-gfm/trend_data_years-1.png" style="display: block; margin: auto;" />
-The same station have more complete records, suggesting we may also want
+The same station have more complete records by year, suggesting we may
-to the define five core trend stations where data is more complete.
+also want to the define five core trend stations where data is more
+complete.

 ``` r
 xtabs(~ year + month, data = trend_data) %>%